Here's how you get started:

 Do we need an evaluation or a diagnosis to join a group program?

 Nope!
 Group and community programs are open to everyone.
-Our programs are therapeutic in nature, but they benefit any child, with or without a developmental diagnosis.
-You will need to participate in a formal evaluation if you are seeking a clinical diagnosis or planning to submit a superbill through your insurance.
+Our programs are therapeutic in nature, but they benefit any child - with or without a developmental diagnosis.
+On the contrary, if you are seeking a clinical diagnosis, individualized speech therapy, or planning to submit a superbill through your insurance, you will need to participate in a formal speech-language evaluation.

 What happens after the evaluation?